sravel/AssemblyAndAnnotation_pipeline/README.md

 # About this Workflows
-This XXX is an automatic structural annotation workflows written in snakemake.
+This pipeline is an automatic structural annotation workflows written in snakemake.
 The annotation is based on two tools which uses RNA-Seq and/or protein homology information for predict coding sequence.
 One of this tools is BRAKER [ref & lien] which use GeneMark-EX [ref] and AUGUSTUS [ref].
 And the other tool is Augustus [ref] alone for improve annotation of small coding sequences with few or no intron.
 Before the annotation, the repeat element of genome are